 Brake pad problems can usually be identified by squealing brakes.
 If your brake pads deteriorate completely, you’ll hear a grinding metal-on-metal sound when braking, meaning that it’s too late and you’re ruining your rotors or drums!
-Those with knowledge of auto repair may be able to fix this at home, but you should always see an auto repair professional immediately if you have brake problems.
+Those with knowledge of auto repair might be able to fix this at home, but you should always see an auto repair professional immediately if you have brake problems.

 A brake hose is a tube carrying pressurized brake fluid from the master cylinder to the brakes.
 A crushed hose can cause a lagged or slow brake, and a leak in the hose can cause the brake, or the entire brake system, to fail.
-These don’t need to be replaced often but should be replaced at the first sign of cracking or wear.
+These don’t need to be replaced often, but should be replaced at the first sign of cracking or wear.

 Brake fluid will absorb water from the air over time, causing the brake system to become less effective and the fluid to become corrosive, possibly damaging the system.
 It is important to perform a brake fluid flush regularly to ensure that your vehicle is using fresh fluid.
-Talk to our technicians at Fallon Automotive about when it’s time for a brake fluid flush.

 Anti-lock Brake Systems (ABS) ensure that the wheels don’t stop rotating during braking, preventing the car from skidding and offering greater control.
 If your ABS light comes on, visit Fallon Automotive where we will be happy to diagnose and fix the problem.